beam-community/bamboo/README.md

 * **Works out of the box with Phoenix**.
 Use views and layouts to make rendering email easy.
 * **Very composable**.
 Emails are just a Bamboo.Email struct and be manipulated with plain functions.
 * **Easy to unit test**.
 Because delivery is separated from email creation, no special functions are needed, just assert against fields on the email.
 * **Easy to test delivery in integration tests**.
-As little repeated code as possible.
+Helpers are provided to make testing a easy and robust.

 See the [docs] for the most up to date information.